shvaf/shvaf.github.io-old/README.md

 •	Out of the 7000+ proteins that were analyzed using machine learning methods such as random forest, 62 proteins were highly relevant predictors of overall frailty

+### Optimization of Coffee Selection by Rating and Budget using R
+•	Cleaned real-world data, filtered a dataset, visualized it using tables and figures, and analyzed it to optimize coffee quality and budget using R

+•	The dataset was obtained from Kaggle and evaluated to determine a comparable cost for 1600+ coffees and optimize coffee selection based on cost and quality

 ## Work Experience
+### Intern – Biostatistics Shared Resource Core
+Oct 2023 – Jun 2024
+OHSU Knight Cancer Research Institute, Portland, OR
+•	Developed a high-accuracy Python text mining program for diagnosing DVT from radiology reports, achieving 98% accuracy across a dataset of 4,300 records.
+•	Analyzed overall survival for patients with high-risk myelofibrosis treated with donor stem cells and determined that graft-versus-host-disease significantly decreased median survival time
+•	Collaborated with biostatisticians to analyze cancer-related clinical trial data and build predictive models using regression models in R, enhancing the reliability of clinical insights for cancer patient care.
+•	Optimized R scripts for electronic data capture, supporting real-time analysis of cancer care data.

+### Teaching Assistant
+Jan 2024 – Mar 2024
+OHSU-PSU School of Public Health, Portland, OR
+•	Mentored students and conducted bi-weekly office hours to offer targeted programming assistance, enhancing their proficiency in R

+### Protein Chemist III – Quality Control Lab Manager					Mar 2021 – Apr 2022
+### Protein Chemist II – Quality Control Lab Manager					Apr 2019 – Mar 2021
+### Quality Control Analyst								Mar 2017 – Apr 2019
+NextCure, Beltsville, MD
+•	Led project management for clinical manufacturing of six oncology drug product lots, ensuring compliance with GMP and collaborating with cross-functional teams on timelines, sample management, and reporting.
+•	Authored and maintained technical documentation supporting clinical trials, including stability, safety, and characterization reports for three cancer therapeutics, supporting regulatory submissions.
+•	Managed automation and optimization projects for laboratory processes, including automated temperature control and equipment integration, to improve data reliability and analysis accuracy.

 ## 📫 How to reach me: